NAIST-SE/AttractingContributors/README.md

 https://github.com/NAIST-SE/AttractingContributors/discussions/4 (Discussion)

-# My Project (Anime-collection)
+# My Project (Prefecture-collection)
-Goal - I want contributors to help me list some favorite sport.
+Goal - I want contributors to help me list prefecture you are from.

-# List of Sport
+# List of prefectures of your origin
 1.
 2.
 3.